Investment Banker

 How much money do investment bankers make in a year?

-Asked by GsR33 almost 10 years ago
+Asked by GsR33 over 10 years ago

 Nowadays, a first-year analyst (age 22, right out of college) will make $70-75K in base salary, with bonuses up to $55K.
 Ratchet that up ~20% for a second-year analyst.
 Associates can pull in anywhere from $200-375K, depending on performance and seniority.
 VP’s/Directors/Managing Directors … those salaries can soar into the stratosphere ($500K-$10M).
 Obviously there are outliers that can fall well above or below these ranges, but they’re decent rules of thumb.